Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Hardcore - Can I disable the hardcore mode?**
   - No. Many mods in Uranium Fever rely on hardcore mode, and the list is designed around it.

+- **Hardercore - What changes does the Hardercore Optional Mod change?**
+  - The changes for hardercore can be found in the [Optional Mods Section](https://uraniumfever.net/docs/setupinstructions#-optional-mods-) of the Setup Instructions

 - **Healing - When I pay a doctor to heal me, I do not heal fully.
 Why?**
   - This is an intentional balance design.
 You will need to pay for several different healing sessions or heal through other means to fully heal.